Venafi/VenafiPS/docs/index.md

   - To create a new session going forward, `New-VenafiSession -VaultRefreshTokenName tpp-token`.
 This will retrieve the refresh token and associated metadata from the vault, retrieve a new access token based on that refresh token and create a new session.

 Note, extension vaults are registered to the current logged in user context, and will be available only to that user (unless also registered to other users).

+## Contributing

+Please feel free to [log an issue](https://github.com/Venafi/VenafiPS/issues) for any new features you would like, bugs you come across, or just simply a question.
+I am happy to have people contribute to the codebase as well.